Date: April 3, 2017

 “Symposium: Energy for a Carbon-Constrained World” will be held on April 3 in honor of Robert H. Williams, senior research scientist and head of the Energy Systems Analysis Group at Princeton University’s Andlinger Center for Energy and the Environment, on the occasion of his retirement from Princeton.
 The event is sponsored by the Andlinger Center, the Princeton Environmental Institute, and the School of Engineering and Applied Science.

 The event is free and open to the public.
-Pre-registration is encouraged.
+Register here.

 7:45 a.m.
 Continental breakfast